» Student Conduct Procedures

 - In hearings involving more than one respondent, the Presiding Officer or Hearing Officer, at his or her discretion, may permit the hearings concerning each student to be conducted together with the consent of all respondents.

-- The presence of attorneys at hearings is not permitted as the conduct proceeding is not meant to function as a court of law.
-An exception may be made only in instances where the respondent has been charged with a crime arising out of the same operative facts as the charge under the Code, however, the attorney must conform to the same requirements as applied to a Support Person described in this paragraph.
-Even in those instances, counsel is there only in a very limited scope, which is to advise the student as to their safeguarding their rights in the criminal proceeding.
-The complainant and the respondent each have the right to be accompanied by one Support Person (who is not an attorney or graduate of a law school and who is not involved in the incident in question) at their own expense.
-The complainant and/or the respondent each are responsible for presenting his or her own case.
+- The complainant and/or the respondent each are responsible for presenting his or her own case.
 Support Persons are not permitted to speak to the members of the conduct body unless directly questioned by the conduct body.
 Support Persons may not participate directly in the hearing other than quiet communication with the student they are accompanying.
 This communication must not interfere with the conduct process.
 Failure to comply will result in the removal of the Support Person(s).
-One 5- minute recess may be requested during the course of a hearing if the complainant and/or the respondent wish to consult with his/her Support Person.
+One 5-minute recess may be requested during the course of a hearing if the complainant and/or the respondent wish to consult with his/her Support Person.
+Additional requests may be granted at the discretion of the hearing board/officer.

-- Any pertinent materials and written statements (12 font, 5 double-spaced pages maximum) must be submitted for consideration to the conduct body at least 3 working days prior to the hearing.
+- Any pertinent materials and written statements (in 12-pt. font, 5 double-spaced pages maximum) must be submitted for consideration to the conduct body at least 2 business days prior to the hearing.

 - All procedural questions are subject to the final decision of the conduct body or Conduct Officer in consultation with the Conduct Advisor (when applicable).

-- After the hearing, the conduct body or Conduct Officer shall excuse all parties, engage in deliberation and determine (by consensus or if necessary by majority vote) which, if any, portion of the Code the student has violated.
+- After the hearing, the conduct body or Conduct Officer shall excuse all parties, engage in deliberation and determine (by consensus, or if necessary, by majority vote) which portion of the Code, if any, the respondent has violated.

 - The conduct body’s determination shall be made on the basis of whether it is more likely than not that the respondent violated the Code.